 On Snapchat, when your message reaches your correspondent’s inbox, the word “Delivered” will appear on the app.
 Once they’ve actually opened the message, it will read “Opened”.

-Read our tutorial article for a full discussion of read receipts in Bumble.
+Bumble’s read receipts can be tricky, so we’ve devoted an entire article to looking at them.
+Read our tutorial for a full discussion of read receipts in Bumble.

 To learn about read receipts on LinkedIn, see our tutorial article about how to tell whether someone read your message in LinkedIn.

 There is actually a vigorous debate about read receipts and whether it is better to use them or turn them off.
 Both sides of the argument have credible reasons for their stance and it is often genuinely difficult to choose one side over the other.

 Read receipts are useful tools that reassure you that your message has been read.
 They verify delivery and set your mind at ease.
 They hold you accountable for replying and maintaining dialog with the other person.
 They also encourage us to maintain relationships with other people and dissuades us from going hermit and not interacting with others.